 Because of of its pumpkiny goodness, this soup is perfect to serve as a starter to everyday meals as well as festive occasions, like Thanksgiving.
 If serving for a holiday meal, remember that it’s filling enough to be a dinner centerpiece on its own, so serve in modest portions, otherwise you won’t have enough room for anything else!
 Recipe and photo by Dianne Wenz of VeggieGirl.

-Review and photos contributed by Dianne Wenz of VeggieGirl.
+Reviewed by Dianne Wenz.
 I’m a big fan of my slow cooker and an even bigger fan of Robin Robertson, so earlier in the year when I heard that she was working on a new vegan slow cooker cookbook, I began to eagerly await the date of it’s release.
 Fortunately, the wait is now over, and I am now lucky enough to have a copy of Fresh from the Vegan Slow Cooker in my possession! more→

 I tell my health coaching clients to get at least four colors onto their plates at every meal, with green being the main color.
 Without getting too science-y about it, the nutrients in fruit and vegetables lie in their color, and therefore eating lots of colors ensures that we’re getting lots of nutrients.
 Pretty simple, huh?

 Unfortunately, most of the plates across America of full of varying shades of beige and brown.
 It’s not as difficult as it sounds to get lots of color into your meal.
 Some days I find my meals have more than 4 colors (such as the stir-fry recipe below which actually has 7!).
 Choose red onions (which are actually purple) instead of white, throw some purple cabbage onto your salad, add some shredded carrot to your stir-fry. more→